wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/index.md

 If you only want to run Jenkins in a development environment, it's trivial to pin it to a single agent in the DC/OS cluster.
-Create the file `options.json` with the configuration below, modifying `storage.pinned-hostname` to correspond with an agent IP in your DC/OS cluster:
+Create the file `options.json` with the configuration below, modifying `storage.pinned-hostname` to correspond to an agent IP in your DC/OS cluster:

 ```bash
 $ cat options.json